 In Most Cases, You Must Be Permitted to Elect COBRA Continuation Coverage If You Lose Your Health Insurance

 Aside from certain small employers, as well as the federal government and church organizations, employers must allow you to elect the Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation coverage if your health insurance coverage is terminated due to your leave of absence from work.
 Generally, for losses of health insurance due to leaves of absence, you will be entitled to 18 months of continued COBRA coverage.

 Assuming the leave will trigger your loss of health insurance, your employer must notify the group health plan within 30 days of the qualifying event.
 Within 14 days of receiving notice, the group health plan must send you an election notice, informing you of your rights to elect COBRA continuation coverage.
 You then must be allowed at least 60 days to choose whether or not to elect COBRA coverage.

 Despite the availability of COBRA continuation coverage, many individuals do not elect health insurance under COBRA because it can be expensive.
 That’s because your group health plan legally can require you to pay up to 102 percent of its total cost in premiums.

 As described above, there are multiple laws and policies to consider in order to determine whether your health insurance benefits will continue while you are on a medical leave.
-If you would like to discuss your rights to continued health insurance, please contact Hawks Quindel to arrange a consultation with an employee benefits attorney.
+If you would like to discuss your rights to continued health insurance, please contact Hawks Quindel to arrange a case evaluation with an employee benefits attorney.

 - Can You Take Work Leave for the Flu Under FMLA?
 Find Out Here - December 18, 2018